lbl-neutrino/pacmon/README.md

 go build -o pacmon ./cmd/pacmon
 ```

 This will create the `pacmon` executable.
+The `pacmock` mock PACMAN server can
+be built analogously.

 ## Usage